aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/queries-and-connections/retrieving-sql-connection-data/_index.md

 In Microsoft Excel, connect to a database by:

-1. Clicking the **Data** menu and selecting **From Other Sources** followed by **From SQL Server**.
+1. Click the **Data** menu and select **From Other Sources**, then **From SQL Server**.
-1. Then select **Data** followed by **Connections**.
+2. Select **Data**, then **Connections**.
-1. Use the Connections wizard to connect to the database and create a database query.
+3. Use the Connections wizard to connect to the database and create a database query.

 Aspose.Cells provides the `Workbook::get_DataConnections()` method for retrieving external connections.
 It returns a collection of `ExternalConnection` objects in the workbook.

-If the `ExternalConnection` object contains SQL connection data, it can be type-casted to a `DBConnection` object and its properties can be used to retrieve database command, command type, connection description, connection information, credentials, and so on.
+If the `ExternalConnection` object contains SQL connection data, it can be type‑cast to a `DBConnection` object and its properties can be used to retrieve the database command, command type, connection description, connection information, credentials, and so on.

 ```c++
 #include <iostream>